-To assess the Franklin's bumble bee's viability, we used the three conservation biology principles of resiliency, representation, and redundancy, or the 3-Rs (Smith et al. 2018).
-Briefly, resiliency supports the ability of the species to withstand environmental and demographic stochasticity (for example, wet or dry, warm or cold years); representation supports the ability of the species to adapt over time to longterm changes in the environment (for example, climate changes); and redundancy supports the ability of the species to withstand catastrophic events (for example, droughts, hurricanes).
-In general, the more redundant, representative, and resilient a species is, the more likely it is to sustain populations over time, even under changing environmental conditions.
-Using these principles, we identified the species' ecological requirements for survival and reproduction at the individual, population, and species levels, and described the beneficial and risk factors influencing the species' viability.
+In this discussion, we review the biological condition of the species and its resources, and the threats that influence the species' current and future condition, in order to assess the species' overall viability and the risks to that viability.

 To assess resiliency and redundancy, we evaluated the change in Franklin's bumble bee occurrences (populations) over time.
 To assess representation (as an indicator of adaptive capacity) of the Franklin's bumble bee, we evaluated the spatial extent of occurrences over time.
 We evaluated the change in resiliency, representation, and redundancy from the past until the present; however, due to the lack of observations of the species since 2006, we did not project anticipated future states of these conditions.

 Our analyses indicate that the resiliency, redundancy, and representation of the Franklin's bumble bee have all declined since the late 1990s.
 Historically, the species has always been rare and has one of the narrowest distributions of any Bombus species in the world.
-Even so, the abundance and distribution of Franklin's bumble bee has declined significantly (U.S. Fish and Wildlife Service 2018, pp. 10-14); the species has not been observed since 2006, despite an intensive survey effort in select portions of the historical range.
+Even so, the abundance and distribution of Franklin's bumble bee has declined significantly (Service 2018a, pp. 10-14); the species has not been observed since 2006, despite intensive survey efforts in select portions of its historical range.
 Search efforts for the species have been varied in timing, scope, intensity, and methodology.
 During the more intensive surveys from 1998 until the last observation in 2006, the Franklin's bumble bee was observed at 14 locations, including 8 locations where it had not been previously documented.
 In 1998, 98 bees were found among 11 locations.
 Searchers found fewer and fewer bees after that year even though they continued extensive searches in multiple locations with the highest likelihood of finding the species.
 Twenty bees were located in 1999, nine individuals were observed in 2000, and one individual was observed in 2001.
 Although 20 Franklin's bumble bees were observed in 2002, only 3 were observed in 2003 (all at a single locality), and a single worker bee was observed in 2006.
-Despite continued intensive search efforts in these areas through 2017, there have been no confirmed observations of the Franklin's bumble bee since 2006.
-Data allow us to estimate 43 potential populations of the species since records have been kept.
-From 1998 to 2006, 14 potential populations could be identified.
+Despite continued intensive search efforts in these areas through 2019, there have been no confirmed observations of the Franklin's bumble bee since 2006.
+Data allow us to estimate 43 potential populations of the species since 1921, when the first description of the species was published (Service 2018a, pp. 11).
+From 1998 to 2006, we identified 14 potential populations.
 Since 2006, no populations have been located.